drasimov/csa.guide/unit_5.md

 * **`public`**: Allows access from any class.
 * **Scope**: Determines where variables and methods are accessible (e.g., local to a method, instance-level, or class-level).
 ## 8. The `this` Keyword
-The `this` keyword clarifies references to the current object’s attributes, especially when parameter names match attribute names, addressing a common challenge for students.
+The `this` keyword clarifies references to the current object's attributes, especially when parameter names match attribute names, addressing a common challenge for students.
 ```java
 public void setScholarName(String scholarName) {
     this.scholarName = scholarName;
 }
 ```
 ## 9. Ethical and Social Implications of Computing
-This section encourages students to reflect on computing’s broader impact, aligning with AP CS A’s emphasis on responsible programming:
+This section encourages students to reflect on computing's broader impact, aligning with AP CS A's emphasis on responsible programming:
 * **Data privacy**: Safeguarding scholar records.
 * **Algorithmic fairness**: Ensuring unbiased grade calculations.
 * **Ethical data use**: Respecting intellectual property in academic systems.